IBM/aspera-cli/docs/README.erb.md

     * new: support transfer agent: [Transfer SDK](#agt_trsdk)
     * new: support [http socket options](#http_options)
     * new: logs hide passwords and secrets, option `log_passwords`
-    * new: `config vault` supports encrypted passwords
+    * new: `config vault` supports encrypted passwords, also macos keychain
     * change: when using wss, use [ruby's CA certs](#certificates)
     * change: (break) renaming of some classes (transfer agents and few other)
     * fix: various smaller fixes